Reading the Blueprint for Life

 This combination of our proprietary molecular and bioinformatics methods – which uniquely measures single nucleotide polymorphisms (SNPs) – is the cornerstone of Natera’s cloud-based infrastructure and highly accurate screening and testing solutions.

-In the human genome, single nucleotide polymorphisms (SNPs) are crucial to help us understand differences among individuals.
+In the human genome, single nucleotide polymorphisms (SNPs) are crucial to understanding differences among individuals.
 These are the segments in the DNA sequence that can vary from person to person.

 Natera uses SNPs, together with proprietary bioinformatics based on data from the Human Genome Project, for our analysis of DNA.
 Using this technology, our products test for a broad spectrum of genetic disorders and deliver results with exceptionally high accuracy.
 In the case of a mother and unborn child, we are able to use SNPs from a sample of the mother’s blood to separate the mother’s information from the baby’s information.
 This allows us to focus even more closely on the baby’s genetics.